Analogue: A Hate Story: Sequel

 Christine Love announced a sequel to Analogue titled Hate Plus.
 Originally planned to be DLC before becoming full sequel release on 19 August 2013.
-According to an article by Kotaku's Patricia Hernandez, the sequel takes place after the events aboard the Mugunghwa and will feature the player returning to Earth and discovering how society on board the ship broke down.
+According to an article by Kotakus Patricia Hernandez, the sequel takes place after the events aboard the Mugunghwa and will feature the player returning to Earth and discovering how society on board the ship broke down.
 Those that finished the original game are able to import their save games into the sequel so that any decisions made will be part of the new story.
 Following Endings 1, 2, 4, and/or 5, Hate Plus reveals the events that took place aboard the Mugunghwa, prior to the shift into the Joseon-like society depicted in the original Analogue.